 Things to do in Adelaide with teenagers – Segway tour

 If you are looking for awesome things to do in Adelaide with your family, your teenagers in Adelaide will love Segway.
 Segway is just so much fun as you cruise around the city on 2 wheels seeing the sights.

 A Segway tour of the city’s riverbank area or along Glenelg is ideal for families and is one of the top outdoor activities Adelaide has to offer.

 The riverbank tour covers Adelaide highlights such as Adelaide Oval, the Riverbank Bridge, and Adelaide Zoo.

 The Glenelg tour includes Glenelg Foreshore, Glenelg Marina, Patawolonga Creek, and vibrant Moseley Square.
 Don’t be afraid you get a short introduction on the basics of riding Segway in Adelaide and off you go.

-Learn to surf in Adelaide with teenagers
+Fun activities Adelaide – Learn to surf with teenagers